lunarphp/lunar/docs/src/getcandy/taxation.md

 ## Tax Classes

-Tax Classes are assigned to Products and allow us to clasify products to certain taxable groups that may have differing tax rates.
+Tax Classes are assigned to Products and allow us to classify products to certain taxable groups that may have differing tax rates.

 ```php
 GetCandy\Models\TaxClass